NCI-DCEG-LTG/LTG-share-resources/Shared_Resources/README.md

 # Shared Resources

-This folder contains shared code, scripts, and analysis pipelines that all DCEG labs can use and contribute to.
+This folder contains shared code, scripts, and analysis pipelines that all LTG labs can use and contribute to.

 ## Available Resources